dev4s/opencode-dynamic-context-pruning/README.md

     "supersedeWrites": {
       "enabled": true
     },
-    // Exposes a discard tool to your LLM for removing unneeded tool outputs "discardTool": {
+    // Removes tool content from context without preservation (for completed tasks or noise) "discardTool": {
       "enabled": true,
       // Additional tools to protect from pruning